eliasalbisser/exportypst/README.md

 Will create a folder `./export` containing the file `example.pdf`

 See the `./example/` directory on how you _could_ structure your notes.
-Seeing that this is a template, you are free to adjust it to your needs.
+Seeing as this is a template, you are free to adjust it to your needs.

 I chose to display a table of contents as well as a (literal) table with the contents the `info.toml` file, but other people may regard this as unnecessary.